Trading 212's 4.05% interest on cash explained (there's a catch)

 • £5.5 trillion is invested in QMMFs in Europe and the US

-Trading 212 makes a big splash about the fact that it offers 5.17% interest on the uninvested pounds within investing accounts.
+Trading 212 makes a big deal about the fact that it offers 4.05% interest on the uninvested pounds within investing accounts.
+But how exactly does it work, is it worth it, and what's the catch?

 What are QMMFs?

-QMMFs are tightly regulated funds that typically hold financial assets like government bonds — and designed to be low risk while offering slightly higher returns than bank accounts.
+QMMFs are tightly regulated funds that typically hold financial assets like government bonds.
+They're designed to be low-risk while offering slightly higher returns than bank accounts.
+Trading 212 explains them in their FAQs like this:

 They're commonly used as a cash equivalent in pension funds – Trading 212 isn't the only provider to place uninvested cash in QMMFs.

-Your uninvested money is stored in a range of banks and QMMFs.
+Your uninvested money is stored with both banks and QMMFs.

 If a bank that Trading 212 used to store money on your behalf went bust, FSCS rules ensure you would be compensated up to £85,000.

-This means that — if a QMMF was to suffer financial difficulty — there’s no FSCS protection.
+This means that – if a QMMF were to suffer financial difficulty – you've got no one to turn to for compensation.

-In the worst-case scenario, you would not be made whole.
-Only the portion of your money that was being stored in bank accounts would be covered.
+In the worst-case scenario, only the portion of your money that was being stored in bank accounts would be covered.

 Trading 212 says it "carefully selects all QMMFs to ensure they are highly liquid, stable in value and maintain their highly regulated status".